Eagle Lake, Florida: Recreation and leisure

 The city has a baseball / softball complex that has three 200' fields and one 275' field.
-Additionally, the City Hall complex hosts basketball, racketball and shuffleboard courts, as well as a skate park and playground for children.
+Additionally, the City Hall complex hosts basketball, racquetball and shuffleboard courts, as well as a skate park and playground for children.

 There are also two boat ramps available for access to Lake McLeod and Eagle Lake.
 At the Eagle Lake ramp, there is also a municipal park that has a pavilion, playground, beach, and restroom facilities.